 Katie's dad says she is like "Carol-Anne" because she can connect with poltergeists

-Castle quotes the film's "They're here." tagline when reviewing video footage with Beckett and Ryan.
+Castle quotes the film's "They're here." tagline when reviewing video footage with Beckett and Ryan, which becomes white noise.

 "They moved the headstones, but not the graves"!

 Barry explains to the ghost that he has the right to haunt the house because the house is built over a graveyard with all of the tomb stones removed.